-- 1. does not return to Utah for more than 30 days in a calendar year, - 2. does not claim an exemption on their federal tax return for a dependent who is enrolled in a Utah public K-12 school, - 3. is not enrolled in a Utah state institution of higher education as a resident student, - 4. does not claim the residential exemption for property tax on your primary residence in Utah, or - 5. does not claim Utah as your home for federal tax purposes.
+- does not return to Utah for more than 30 days in a calendar vear. - does not claim a tax credit under IRC §24 on their federal tax return for a dependent who is enrolled in a Utah public K-12 school, - is not enrolled in a Utah state institution of higher education as a resident student, - 4. does not claim the residential exemption for property tax on your primary residence in Utah, or - 5. does not claim Utah as your home for federal tax purposes.